A wrapper around `theme()` which provides several shortcuts to setting common options and several defaults. See more in Details.

 fill = NA

-; inherits from rect
+(element_rect(); inherits from rect)

-spacing between facet
+panel.spacing,panel.spacing.x,panel.spacing.yspacing between facet

-inherit from panel.spacing
+panels (unit). panel.spacing.x & panel.spacing.y inherit from panel.spacing

 or can be specified separately.

-option to place the panel (background, gridlines) over
+panel.ontopoption to place the panel (background, gridlines) over

-).
+the data layers (logical).
 Usually used with a transparent or blank

-background of the entire plot (element_rect()
+plot.backgroundbackground of the entire plot (element_rect();

-inherits from rect
+inherits from rect)

-Alignment of the plot title/subtitle
+plot.title.position,plot.caption.positionAlignment of the plot title/subtitle

 and caption.
-The setting for plot.title.position
+The setting for plot.title.position applies to both

 the title and the subtitle.
 A value of "panel" (the default) means that